NISSAN 300 ZX Overview

 What is the tax status of the Nissan 300 ZX?

-Out of the seven registered Nissan 300 ZX vehicles, four are currently SORN (Statutory Off Road Notification), two are taxed, and one is untaxed.
+Out of the eight registered vehicles, four are SORN (Statutory Off Road Notification), three are taxed, and one is untaxed.